Dreaming381/Latios-Framework-Documentation/Contributing.md

 -   Detailed 3D characters
-    -   The more detailed, the better, as detail tends to push the tech harder and sometimes incentivize the development of new features a details character could leverage.
+    -   The more detailed, the better, as detail tends to push the tech harder and sometimes incentivize the development of new features a detailed character could leverage.
 -   Character concept art for ATAR
     -   Magical girls, but each character’s magic borrows from different